Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ## Notes
   - Simulation is **NOT** part and **NOT** demonstrated in this Tutorial!
+  - lpddr4 is now also available in the GENERATED base platform for your convinience, but is NOT used in this Tutorial!
   - `xsa`: CIPS settings are added manually; configured in the bd-files.
   - The example design is fully FAT-32
     - if you like to use ext4 rootfs instead: